joelek/bonsai/readme.md

 #### Listener

-A listener may be added to the element through the `listener(type, listener?)` method.
+A listener may be added to the element through the `listener(type, listener)` method.

 * The `type` argument must be used to specify the event type using the `on*` format.
 * The `listener` argument must be used to specify the listener.